Click on the picture of the item to read more

 Russian scientists performed a number of studies of the effects of Rhodiola on the central nervous system (CNS)

 Rhodiola preparations produced noticeable effects on electrical activity, neurotransmitter levels, and other parameters in different brain structures.
 The effects of Rhodiola preparations on the CNS appear to be complex, with different areas or types of neurons being affected differently.
 It is still undetermined which of the many effects of Rhodiola are responsible for its reported stimulant, antidepressant and stabilizing action on the CNS

 Rhodiola appears to enhance the organism’s general resistance to a variety of adverse influences or conditions.
 It was shown to reduce the toxic effects of various drugs and chemicals.
 Similar to other adaptogens, Rhodiola preparations tend to normalize various physiological and biochemical parameters regardless of the direction of their deviation, up or down.

 Rhodiola’s actions appear to be dependent on a functional CNS and endocrine system; only in living and fully functional animals and humans the effects showed up, not in a laboratory test tube.
 One can conclude that the active components of Rhodiola are stimulating the body itself to perform better and compensate faster for deviations in metabolic patterns and shortcomings.

-Beneficial effects of Rhodiola in the treatment of impotence were also reported.
-Rhodiola extract was administered to 35 patients with erectile dysfunction and/or premature ejaculation at the dose 10-15 drops/day for three month.
-In 26 patients, there was an improvement of sexual function, normalization of the composition of prostatic secretions and increase in the urinary 17 -ketosteroids.
+The beneficial effects of Rhodiola in the treatment of impotence were also reported.
+Rhodiola extract was administered to 35 patients with erectile dysfunction and premature ejaculation at the dose of 10-15 drops/day for three months.
+In 26 patients, there was an improvement of sexual function, normalization of the composition of prostatic secretions, and an increase in the urinary 17 - ketosteroids.